k-styles/Twitter-API-Clients/README.md

 # Tweepy-Streaming-V1.1
-Python Code for Streaming Tweets using Twitter V1.1 API
+Python Files for Streaming Tweets using Twitter V1.1 API